Trusted WordPress tutorials, when you need them most.

 Upon activation, the blog automatically removes the ‘Post’ settings from the left-hand menu of the admin sidebar.
 For more details, check out our tutorial on how to easily disable blog features in WordPress.

 We hope this article helped you learn how to easily disable the search feature in WordPress.
-You may also want to see our beginner’s guide on how to add Google search in a WordPress site and our expert pick of the best search plugins for WordPress.
+You may also want to see our beginner’s guide on how to disable JSON REST API in WordPress and our expert picks for useful WordPress code snippets for beginners.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.